andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 Fuzzing techniques evolved in the time and tools are nowadays able to reach a good coverage of target programs with techniques that allow fuzzers to bypass roadblocks [1] [2] [3] [4].

-But without a good bug detection, a fuzzer that reach a high coverage is less effective.
+But without good bug detection capabilities, a fuzzer that reach a high coverage is less effective.

 Fuzzing with additional instrumentation for bug detection is one of the most important fields of research in this matter.